Birdingbury railway station

-Birdingbury railway station was a railway station serving Birdingbury in the English county of Warwickshire on the Rugby to Leamington line.
+Birdingbury railway station was a railway station serving the village of Birdingbury, and the slightly more distant villages of Bourton-on-Dunsmore and Frankton, in the English county of Warwickshire on the Rugby to Leamington line.

 Among the many schemes to build a line between Rugby and Leamington was one by the Rugby, Leamington and Warwick Railway Company.
 This later became known as the Rugby and Leamington Railway and received Royal assent on 13 August 1846.
 It was sold to the London and North Western Railway almost immediately on 17 November 1846.